 While not life threatening, IBS-C can be extremely uncomfortable and interfere with your day-to-day activities.

 There’s no cure, so treatment for IBS-C relies heavily on lifestyle and dietary changes, along with the help of medications that target your symptoms.

-If you suspect you might have IBS-C, learn more about the typical signs and symptoms of this condition and what you can do to relieve them.
+If you suspect you might have IBS-C, a doctor can perform tests and diagnose the condition.
+Keep reading to learn more about the typical signs and symptoms of IBS-C and what you can do to relieve them.

 IBS-C is just one type of IBS.
-Other types include IBS with diarrhea (IBS-D), as well as IBS with alternating diarrhea and constipation (IBS-A).
+Other types include:

 While all types of IBS can cause changes in bowel movements along with abdominal pain, there are more distinct symptoms if you have IBS-C.